My First Project With FrogTape®

 Adhering FrogTape To The Table:

-I planned on creating stripes for my project, so I started out by adhering the tape where I didn’t want the paint to be.
+For this project, I planned on creating stripes, so I started by adhering the tape where I didn’t want the paint to be.

-Then I started dabbing my black paint in between the Frogtape with a foam stencil brush.
+Then I started dabbing my black paint between the Frogtape with a foam stencil brush.

-Black on white is always tricky.
-So I was really worried about what the outcome would be with such strongly contrasting colors.
+Black on white is always tricky, so I was worried about the outcome with such strongly contrasting colors.

 Wood and metal table after Frogtape has been applied.
 I'm beginning to paint with a foam stencil brush